hep-mh/flounder/README.md

 ```
 sudo dpkg -i flounder-latest-debian-x86_64.deb
 ```
-Afterwards, the applications can be started from your launcher or by typing the command
+Afterwards, the application can be started from your launcher or by typing the command
 ```
 flounder
 ```